How to Extract Invoice Data with PDF Tools and AI

 • For vendors that consistently use the same layout, build a vendor-specific prompt variant via a Condition node keyed on vendor name.
 Accuracy goes up noticeably.

-• When the AI returns a value with low confidence, route to Human review rather than auto-posting to your books.
+• When the Agent mode step returns a value with low confidence, route to a Human node for approval rather than auto-posting to your books.

 Common Pitfalls